sharkydog/mdns/README.md

 A service instance will be discarded if no IP address is found for it.
 The resolved addresses will be in `Service->target` property as an array of `SharkyDog\mDNS\Discoverer\Address` objects.
 IP type (IPv4 or IPv6) can be found in `Address->type` property: `React\Dns\Model\Message::TYPE_A` or `React\Dns\Model\Message::TYPE_AAAA`.

 An important thing to note is when this is used with a service type, including the reserved one for all services, the resolving will stop only after the full timeout of the Resolver has passed (default 2s).
 Results will be returned only after that.
 This can be changed with the message filter (see above) and the service filter (bellow).
-A per query message filter will apply only to the first query (for the `PTR` record).
+A per query message filter can not be used here.

 Used with service instance, will resolve without waiting the timeout if `SRV` and ip addresses were found.